jorisvink/nyfe/README.md

 # Cryptography

-WARNING: Nyfe uses cryptography that is currently not standarized.
+WARNING: Nyfe uses experimental sponge-based cryptography.

 **You** probably do not want to use this.